 Executive Editor Indira Lakshmanan has reported from more than 80 countries on six continents for leading U.S. newspapers, radio, television and a wire service.
 Since 2016, she's been The Boston Globe's Washington columnist, following eight years at Bloomberg covering foreign policy and politics and traveling regularly with secretaries of State Hillary Clinton and John Kerry.
 For two years, she wrote a "Letter from Washington" column for the international edition of The New York Times, and she's been a special correspondent for PBS Newshour and Politico Magazine.

-Lakshmanan spent a dozen years as an international correspondent for The Boston Globe from the Balkans and Latin America to Afghanistan and China.
-She covered the Bosnian War and the fall of the Taliban, and interviewed and profiled leaders including Benazir Bhutto, Fidel Castro, and Hugo Chavez.
-She embedded with sea pirates in the Philippines, Maoist rebels in Nepal, and Khmer Rouge holdouts in Cambodia.
-Her reporting exposed child labor in Bolivia, illegal logging in Brazil, corruption in China; it helped end the incarceration of innocent children in Nepal.
+Indira spent a dozen years as a foreign correspondent and bureau chief for The Boston Globe in the Balkans, Asia and Latin America.
+She covered the Bosnian War and the fall of the Taliban in Afghanistan; investigated the Abu Sayyaf in the Philippines and the spread of SARS in China; and embedded with sea pirates in the Philippines, Maoist rebels in Nepal, and Khmer Rouge holdouts in Cambodia.
+Her reporting exposed child labor in Bolivia, illegal logging in Brazil, corruption in China, and helped end the incarceration of innocent children in Nepal.